decibelCooper/EvochainContainer/README.md

-# FPaDSim Container
+# Evochain Container

 ## Description

-This repository contains a Dockerfile and a few local tarballs for generating a Docker image that is intended to replicate the environment produced by Sergei Chekanov's FPaDSim package.
+This repository contains a Dockerfile and a few local tarballs for generating a Docker image containing everything needed to link together an evolving EIC simulation and reconstruction chain.
+This chain evolves from the FPaDSim chain towards the long-term goals of Argonne EIC software efforts.

 ## Usage

 On a machine/user that has Docker properly installed, run

-$ docker build -t fpadsim Docker
+$ docker build -t evochain Docker

-, where the fpadsim tag may be replaced with the user's choice.
+, where the evochain tag may be replaced with the user's choice.